keyz/the-super-tiny-interpreter/README.md

   12 // Numeric Literal
   true // Boolean Literal
   null // Null Literal
   undefined // Do you know that `undefined` is actually an identifier?
+Paul Irish calls shadowing it the "Asshole Effect".
   ```

 2. Variable, a.k.a.
 Identifier